He1ios/Hax/README.md

 4. Spelunky (Graphics Design) @he1ios.github.io/insanelunky also)

+5. Subnautica below 0 (Bug exploit)

+6. Among trees (One of the devs for game)

 For problems:

   go to he1ios.github.io/insanelunky and click download then download dxwebsetup.exe from the releases and run it